Useful iPhone tricks for new and older models

 - While filming, press the shutter button to capture images.

-How to find a photo among the thousands that are likely saved on your phone:
+How to find a photo among the thousands saved on your phone:

 - Search for a photo on your iPhone based simply on what’s in the picture.

-- To do this, go to your Photos app, then click on the search bar.
-Your phone will offer you suggestions of people, places and things.
+- To do this, go to your photos app, then click on the search bar.
+Your phone will offer you suggestions for people, places, and things.
 Choose the right one or type in exactly what you’re searching for.

 How to take people and things out of images with your iPhone: